RJHudspith/GLU/README.md

 are your friends.

+If you want to include the thread-parallel FFTW routines then

+CFLAGS="-fopenmp" --enable-OMP_FFTW

+Should be used, this then looks in the FFTW directory that you have compiled for libfftw3_omp.a

 There a bunch of other options that are briefly synopsised at the top of configure.ac.

 After that,